Beyond the Fontaine-Wintenberger theorem: Almost mathematics revisited

-\item $(M_i)_{i\in \omega}$ is almost isomorphic to a sequence of uniformly finitely generated $A$-modules if and only if $S^{-1}M_U$ is a finitely generated $S^{-1}A_U$-module.
+\item $(M_i)_{i\in \omega}$ is almost isomorphic to a sequence of uniformly finitely generated $A$-modules if and only if $S^{-1}(\ulim M_i)$ is a finitely generated $S^{-1}A_U$-module.

 \item Let $M$ be an $A$-module.
 Then $M^a$ is uniformly almost finitely generated if and only if $S^{-1}M_U$ is a finitely generated $S^{-1}A_U$-module. \item Let $M$ be an $A$-module.
-Then $M^a$ is uniformly almost finitely presented if and only if $S^{-1}M_U$ is a finitely presented $S^{-1}A_U$-module. \end{enumerate} \el \begin{proof} (i) Suppose that we have an inclusion
+Then $M^a$ is uniformly almost finitely presented if and only if $S^{-1}M_U$ is a finitely presented $S^{-1}A_U$-module. \end{enumerate} \el \begin{proof} (i) Let $\phi$ be the inclusion map of a finitely generated submodule of $S^{-1}(\ulim M_i)$